Key facts

 Course overview

 Deakin's Bachelor of Nursing/Bachelor of Psychological Science develops your understanding of human behaviour and builds the skills needed to become a successful nurse.
-With a wealth of real-world skills gained through your clinical placements, you will graduate ready for work as a registered nurse from the #20 ranked nursing School in the world.
-You will also be eligible to pursue further study towards qualification as a registered psychologist.
+With a wealth of real-world skills gained through your professional experience placements, you will graduate ready for work as a registered nurse from the #16 ranked nursing school in the world.* You will also be eligible to pursue further study towards qualification as a registered psychologist.

-This combined degree helps you understand personality, the brain, emotion, underlying mental processes and the factors that lead to changes in behaviour.
+This combined degree helps you understand personality, the brain, underlying mental processes and the factors behind human behaviour.
 You will learn in our purpose-built clinical simulation centres, which replicate real-world hospital and community settings with state-of-the-art equipment.
-Plus, you will put your knowledge to work with 800 hours of clinical placements in various metropolitan, regional and rural healthcare settings, under the supervision of qualified practitioners.
+Plus, you will put your knowledge to work with 800 hours of professional experience placements in various metropolitan, regional and rural healthcare settings, under the supervision of qualified practitioners.

 Do you have good communication and decision-making skills and want to make a genuine difference in people’s lives?